 D. Are we going to handicap scores returned in Aggregate Teams Events?
 (YES)

 E. Are we going to handicap scores returned in Pro-Am Events?
 (NO)

 F. Are we going to handicap good scores returned in Corporate/Trade Days that have been conducted by an entity that is not affiliated with GA?
 (NO)

-G. Are we going to handicap a score returned in a Competition that has been Declared Null and Void (where the conditions have not notably compromised the proper playing of the game for that player)?
-(NO)
+G. Are we going to handicap a score returned in a Competition that has been Declared Null and Void (NO)